Is a dive liveaboard necessary to experience the best wreck diving in the world?

-This is because, whilst Truk Lagoon is a bucket list dive destination for many scuba divers, it isn’t the easiest of places to get to.
+This is because whilst Truk Lagoon is a bucket list dive destination for many scuba divers, it isn’t the easiest of places to get to.
 Its also more expensive to dive and reach than most dive destinations.
-These factors make Truk Lagoon less accessible to many and keeps the numbers of divers lower than other more visited dive locations.
+These factors make Truk Lagoon less accessible to many.
+It also keeps the numbers of divers lower than other more visited dive locations.

-The usual benefit of getting to the more remote dive sites by liveaboard that are usually too far off shore for day boats to reach doesn’t apply to Truk Lagoon.
+The usual benefit of remote dive site accessibility for day boats doesn’t apply to Truk Lagoon.

 Relaxation between dives

 The luxury of relaxing between dives on a liveaboard is certainly true at Truk Lagoon.
 Whereas if you’re on a day-boat, you are either zooming back to your resort for lunch or you’ll be staying out on the water in a smaller boat than all the liveaboard boats.

 With a Truk Lagoon liveaboard you’ll be able to get up early for your first dive before breakfast.
 This will be followed by breakfast served on the boat.